-You’ve recently joined us from Vision Australia Seeing Eye Dogs, but in your 27-year career, you’ve worked around the world.
+You’ve only joined us from Vision Australia Seeing Eye Dogs about a year ago, but in your 27-year career, you’ve worked around the world.
 Can you tell us a bit more about your background working with dogs?

 What keeps you motivated to turn up to work each day?

 I love people.
 It is a privilege to have such a multi-faceted role meeting people from all walks of life in various parts of the world, supporting guide dog handlers in their unique journeys with their 4-legged partners.